 Inspection and regular maintenance activities are performed at the offshore project site, while any large corrective activities required for wind turbine maintenance may be performed at quayside with the support of typical onshore cranes.

 The WindFloat® is designed for production optimization while minimizing operating expenses (OPEX).
-The WindFloat® enhanced design offers great stability and optimal accessibility and is compatible with any industry-standard access method.
+The WindFloat® portfolio enhanced design offers great stability and optimal accessibility and is compatible with any industry-standard access method.

 Above water and subsea inspections frequency are determined by Class.
 The objective of these inspections is to monitor the condition of the platform and accessory systems, enabling designed performance throughout the lifetime of the project.

-The WindFloat® is designed to be inspected using industry-standard methodologies, considering the executability and safety of operations for the personnel involved and the environment.
+The WindFloat® portfolio is designed to be inspected using industry-standard methodologies, considering the executability and safety of operations for the personnel involved and the environment.

 As an innovative service provider in the floating offshore wind IMR space, Principle Power recognizes the importance of continuous improvement of services for competitive Operations & Maintenance.
 Such endeavors have motivated Principle Power to join the ATLANTIS Project, where we serve as Industry Advisor for unmanned and autonomous technology solutions for the inspection activities of offshore wind farms.